 I decorated the corners of the windows in the living room, dining area, and playroom with clusters of hanging fans.
 To up the ante, I cut out these party pack circles and taped them to the center of the biggest fan in each cluster.

 We set out the food on our kitchen island.
-I added some party flare and height to the feeding zone with some balloons.
+I added some transportation birthday party flare and height to the feeding zone with some balloons.
 Brad was kind enough to go along with my vision and drilled holes in the top of the traffic cones so it could look like the balloons were emerging from the cones.
 I used the excess traffic cones to decorate the island.
 The food tents went along with the transportation theme.

 The menu included: meatballs, Chick-fil-A chicken nuggets (Owen’s favorite), spinach dip and Hawaiian bread (recipe found here), veggie tray, pasta salad, fruit salad, potato chips, pretzels, and Goldfish crackers.